JoseRoca/AfxNova/docs/Windows GUI /CWindow Class.md

 ## SetCtlColors

-Sets the colors of the control.
+Sets the colors of a and edit, listbox or static control.

 ```
 FUNCTION SetCtlColors (BYVAL hCtl AS HWND, BYVAL foreColor AS COLORREF, _